jonas089/inpigritas-2022/README.md

 ## Genesis
 Genesis Block is not included in validation process. \
-If Genesis account is hacked, Blockchain is corrupt. \
-=> Broad distribution of Genesis data
+Every node needs a copy of the genesis block to be able to sync with the network. \
+=> Include many transfers in the Genesis Block for means of decentralization

 ## Scalability
 Limited to pickle capabilities, 100% of historical chain is in memory. \
 Change when network synchronization is stable and core functionality is built. \
-TBD: migrate from pickle to a scalable database.
+TBD: migrate from pickle to a scalable database. \
+Current preffered DB: postgres Python \
+Also, potential Layer 2 ZK Rollup using Halo2 or Circom. \
+Networking: Replace Flask with Sockets and build a Flask API on top.

 ## Implementation
-Inpigritas is a blockchain that can validate transfers and actions respectively from a Genesis Block. \
+Inpigritas is a blockchain that can validate transfers and actions from a Genesis Block onwards. \
 Every trusted peer needs to hold a copy of the Genesis Block on startup. \
 If a majority (n) of peers is hacked, the network is corrupt. \
 Example: n = 2/3 of total nodes operating. \